 A successful ONE Record early adoption use case

-Optimize shipment handling checklists through ONE Record
+Why elevate shipment handling checklists through

 Enhanced visibility